Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 \subsection{MIO-representable predictive models}

 Our framework is enabled by the ability to embed learned predictive models into an MIO formulation with linear constraints.
 This is possible for many classes of ML models, ranging from linear models to ensembles, and from support vector machines to neural networks.
-In this section, we detail the embedding procedure.
+In this section, we outline the embedding procedure for decision trees, tree ensembles, and neural networks to illustrate the approach.
+We include additional technical details and formulations for these methods, along with linear regression and support vector machines, in Appendix~\ref{appendix:embedding_ml}.

 In all cases, the model has been \textit{pre-trained}; we embed the trained model $\hat{h}(\bm{x},\bm{w})$ into our larger MIO formulation to allow us to constrain or optimize the resultant predicted value.
 Consequently, the optimization model is not dependent on the complexity of the model training procedure, but solely the size of the final trained model.
 Without loss of generality, we assume that $y$ is one-dimensional; \textit{i.e.}, we are learning a single model, and this model returns a scalar, not a multi-output vector.

 All of the methods below can be used to learn constraints that apply upper or lower bounds to $y$, or to learn $y$ that we incorporate as part of the objective.
 We present the model embedding procedure for both cases when $\hat{h}(\bm{x},\bm{w})$ is a continuous or a binary predictive model, where relevant.
 We assume that either regression or classification models can be used to learn feasibility constraints, as described in Section~\ref{subsect:conceptual}.